-Every piece of content that you create should be engineered with tangible visitor responses in mind.
+Every piece of content that you create should be engineered with visitor responses in mind.

-Any good content creator will always consider the actions that they’d like their visitors to make, and then build their content around this purpose.
-It’s crucial for a content creator to be aware of past examples of content that have triggered similar actions.
-It’s also essential that the creator is able to deduce which attributes of successful past content contributed towards its success.
+Any good content creator will always consider the actions that they’d like their visitors to make.
+And then build their content around this purpose.
+It’s crucial for a content creator to be aware of past examples of effective content.
+It’s also essential that the creator is able to work out which elements led to the content’s success.

-1) Provocativeness – Controversial subject material can light the emotional blue touch paper of the audience.
-Any content that deals with universal concerns; like sex, religion, money and food; is likely to illicit a strong, instinctive response in almost all human beings.
+Controversial subject material can light the emotional blue touch paper of the audience.
+Any content that deals with universal concerns.
+E.g. Like sex, religion, money and food; is likely to illicit a strong, instinctive response in almost all human beings.

 A second form of provocative content is content that encourages deep thought.
 Written articles that push envelopes, and challenge status quos, can stir the creative juices of a reader.
 The same logic applies in all mediums.
 Application of this logic should lead to end results, for the content provider.

-3) Relevance – In order to trigger an audience response, relating to your brand or product, one should provide your audience with content that, somehow, reflects said brand or product.
+To trigger an audience response, relating to your brand or product, one should associate the content with your product.
 However, it is possible to relate content to a product, without blatantly shilling.
 A skilled, modern content creator will often provide their target audience with a source of relevant entertainment, rather than going for a hard sell.

 In terms of technique, make sure that your story is cohesive, easily digestible and can hold an onlooker’s attention until the call-to-action comes.

-6) Sincerity – Humans are, psychologically, hard wired to respond to individuals that position themselves as thought leaders.
+Humans are, psychologically, hard wired to respond to leaders.
 It’s impossible not to form an opinion, positive or negative, on any person who professes to have all the answers.